charmed-kubernetes/kubernetes-docs/pages/k8s/cis-compliance.md

 ---

-The **Center for Internet Security (CIS)** maintains a [Kubernetes benchmark][cis-benchmark] that helps ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** includes support for the [kube-bench][] utility, which reports how well a cluster complies with this benchmark.
-This page highlights compliance requirements as well as details on running the benchmark and analyzing test results.
+The **Center for Internet Security (CIS)** maintains a [Kubernetes benchmark][cis-benchmark] which helps ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** includes support for the [kube-bench][] utility, which reports how well a cluster complies with this benchmark.
+This page highlights compliance requirements as well as details on running the benchmark and analysing test results.

 ## Compliance Requirements